bertrandchenal/menger/README.md

         nb_words = measure.Sum('Number of Words')
         nb_typos = measure.Sum('Number of Typos')

-A space class is made of one or several dimensions and one or several measures.
+A `Space` class comprises one or several dimensions and one or several measures.

+Measures are caracteristics of the class that can be averaged, or compared through all objects.
+Dimensions are caracteristics of the class that can act as categories (classes) when computing a measure''s aggregated value.

-The `load` method allows to store data points:
+The `load` method allows to store data points (records):

     :::python
     Post.load([